gilbertfrancois/ender3_flash_instructions/README.md

 ## Abstract

-In this article, I write about my experience on how to install the [BLTouch auto bed leveling sensor for CR/Ender series](https://www.creality3dofficial.com/collections/bl-touch/products/creality-bl-touch) and how to flash the official precompiled firmware, or self compiled firmware of the Ender 3 with macOS or Linux.
-Unfortunately Creality only describes how to flash the firmware with Windows and delivers software for Windows only.
+In this article, I write about my experience on how to install the [BLTouch auto bed leveling sensor for CR/Ender series](https://www.creality3dofficial.com/collections/bl-touch/products/creality-bl-touch).
+To make the BLTouch work, the Ender 3 needs BLTouch enabled firmware, which you need to burn in the micro controller.
+There are 2 possible options: Use the official, precompiled firmware from Creality or configure and compile your own Marlin firmware.
+Unfortunately Creality only describes how to flash the precompiled firmware with Windows and delivers software for Windows only.
+This article describes how to do that for Linux and macOS.

-The article also shows one of the many capabilities of the Bus Pirate, which is a wonderful tool, that every hardware hacker should have, in my opinion.
+For AVR programming, I use a Bus Pirate, which is a wonderful and versatile tool, that every hardware hacker should have, in my opinion.
 Here is what others say about it:

 *"The Bus Pirate is an open source hacker multi-tool that talks to electronic stuff.
 It's got [a bunch of features](http://dangerousprototypes.com/docs/Features_overview) an intrepid hacker might need to prototype their next project."* - Dangerous Prototypes

 *"The Bus Pirate v3.6a, created by [Ian Lesnet](http://dangerousprototypes.com/), is a troubleshooting tool that communicates between a computer and any embedded device over 1-wire, 2-wire, 3-wire, UART, I2C, SPI, and HD44780 LCD protocols - all at voltages from 0-5.5VDC.
 This product eliminates a ton of early prototyping effort when working with new or unknown chips."* - Sparkfun

+But you can use any AVR programmer that you have laying around.
+I come back to that in the section [AVR programmer](#AVR-programmer).

 ## Install the BLTouch on the Ender 3

 Installing the hardware is quite straight forward, if you bought the [upgrade package](https://www.creality3dofficial.com/collections/bl-touch/products/creality-bl-touch).
-Follow the instructions on [this video.](https://www.youtube.com/watch?v=jqxlQkkt8cM) The fun part comes after installing the hardware.
+Follow the instructions on the first part of [this video.](https://www.youtube.com/watch?v=jqxlQkkt8cM) The fun part comes after installing the hardware.

 [![Creality BL Touch Auto Bed Leveling Sensor Installation Tutorial](./images/video_preview_1.jpg)](https://www.youtube.com/watch?v=jqxlQkkt8cM)